Shiv, here is my PMP study plan for passing PMP exam on the first attempt.

 Next, I read PMP exam prep 8th edition by Rita Mulcahy and added to my study notes.

 In fact, my short study notes acted like Flash cards!

 In addition, I solved all the questions given at the end of each chapter.

 I became a frequent visitor to PMExamSmartNotes’s Facebook page.
 Here I would try to answer the daily sample questions and then cross-check it with the answers posted twice a week.
 I also joined a project management community in Iraq.

 I began to take notes from the questions or answers and make it like flash cards to help me review my understanding.

 As I was building my PMP study plan, I added a review phase to it.

-I decided to review both books (PMBOK 5th edition and PMP exam prep by Rita) twice.
+I decided to review both books (PMBOK guide and PMP exam prep by Rita) twice.

 This review phase took me about 4 months.

 Then I started work on PMP Fast Track exam, and had some interesting results.